-Even though Manjar Blanco or Dulce de Leche is easy to find outside South America nowadays, homemade is so much better.
-The procedure of reducing the sugared milk to a thick and creamy caramel-like paste isn't difficult at all, but takes its time.
+Even though Manjar Blanco is easy to find outside South America, homemade is so much better.
+The procedure of reducing the sugared milk to a thick and creamy caramel-like paste isn't difficult at all but takes its time.

 Recipe for Peruvian Manjar Blanco

-- 1 l fresh whole milk (no skim or "light" milk!)
+- 1 l (4 good cups) fresh whole milk (no skim or "light" milk!)

-- 1/2 teaspoon baking soda
+- 1/2 tsp baking soda

-- 250 g sugar
+- 250 g (1 1/4 cup) sugar

-- 1/2 teaspoon vanilla extract
+- 1/2 tsp vanilla extract

-In a wide and high nonstick pot heat the milk.
+- In a wide and high nonstick pot heat the milk.
 Once the milk is boiling, reduce heat to low and start whisking.
 Then carefully add the baking soda.
 It will foam heavily, so keep stirring to avoid boiling over.
 Once the volume falls add the sugar and slowly stir until sugar is dissolved.

-Let simmer on very low heat, stirring here and there.
+- Let simmer on very low heat, stirring here and there.
 The trick is finding a good balance between stirring only so much that the milk doesn't boil over or burn and leaving it simmering for enough time to let the liquid evaporate and the sugar caramelize.

-When the Manjor Blanco has a nice dark golden brown color and is very thick and sticky (this should be after about 40 minutes), it's ready.
+- When the Manjor Blanco has a nice dark golden brown color and is very thick and sticky (this should be after about 40 minutes), it's ready.
 To determine if it has the right consistency, drag a spoon along the bottom of the pot, you should be able to see it for a few seconds; or take a teaspoon out on a small plate, if it stays the way you placed it, it's exactly right.

-Remove from heat.
+- Remove from heat.
 Stir in the vanilla extract and let cool down.
 Give it a stir occasionally.